- IDENTIFICATION

 Packing Group:

-Classification of substances with multiple hazards must be determined in accordance with the criteria presented in regulations mentioned above.
-Due to the various quantities/combinations of materials being shipped at one time, the information above must be determined based on the characteristics of the specific shipment.
+The classification of substances with multiple hazards must be determined following the criteria presented in the regulations mentioned above.
+Due to the various quantities and combinations of materials being shipped at one time, the information above must be determined based on the characteristics of the specific shipment.

-14. REGULATORY INFORMATION
+- REGULATORY INFORMATION

-15. OTHER INFORMATION
+- OTHER INFORMATION

 Full text of H-Statements referred to under sections 2 and 3.